kamilkisiela/graphql-hive/docs/DEVELOPMENT.md

 Since we migrated from Auth0 to SuperTokens there is a compatibility layer for importing/migrating accounts from Auth0 to SuperTokens.

-By default you don't need to set this up and can just use SuperTokens locally.
+By default, you don't need to set this up and can just use SuperTokens locally.
 However, if you need to test some stuff or fix the Auth0 -> SuperTokens migration flow you have to set up some stuff.

 1. Create your own Auth0 application